-This two-story tiny house includes two bedrooms, living area, open kitchen with dining space and a shower room.
-Its exteriors are bathed in a warm rustic finish with minute dark grey details.
+This two-story tiny house includes two bedrooms, living area, kitchen with dining space and a shower.
+Its exteriors are bathed in a warm rustic finish with contrasting dark grey details.

-The interiors look cool and the two big square windows in the living area are a great addition to space.
-With two bedrooms and an additional loft bed, the house can accommodate 2-4 persons comfortably and there is enough headroom for people to walk around in the upper level.
+The interiors look simple and beautiful with wood-clad walls.
+With two bedrooms and an additional sleeping loft, the house can accommodate 2-4 persons comfortably.
+There is enough headroom for people in the upper level.
+The two big square windows in living area are also a great addition to the living space.

-Chris bought a plot of land in Northumberland for £110,000 in January and spent about 11 weeks building his new eco tiny home on the location.
+Chris has bought a plot of land in Northumberland for £110,000 in January and spent about 11 weeks building his new tiny house on wheels on the location.

 The tiny house generates an average electricity bill of £15 ($20) and there is no water bill thanks to the rainwater harvesting system he has in place.
 This transition into a tiny lifestyle is saving Chris on utility bills and excessive costs that came with his previous rental home.